-Network functions virtualization (NFV) is the replacement of network appliance hardware with virtual machines running software and processes, controlled by a hypervisor.
+Network functions virtualization (NFV) is the replacement of network appliance hardware with virtual machines.
+The virtual machines use a hypervisor to run networking software and processes such as routing and load balancing.

-NFV allows for the separation of communication services from dedicated hardware, like routers and firewalls.
-This means network operations can provide new services dynamically and without installing new hardware.
-Also, the virtualized services can run on generic servers instead of proprietary hardware.
+NFV allows for the separation of communication services from dedicated hardware, such as routers and firewalls.
+This separation means network operations can provide new services dynamically and without installing new hardware.
+Deploying network components with network functions virtualization takes hours instead of months like with traditional networking.
+Also, the virtualized services can run on less expensive, generic servers instead of proprietary hardware.

 Additional reasons to use network functions virtualization include:

 Essentially, network functions virtualization replaces the functionality provided by individual hardware networking components.
 This means that virtual machines run software that accomplishes the same networking functions as the traditional hardware.
 Load balancing, routing and firewall security are all performed by software instead of hardware components.
 A hypervisor or software-defined networking controller allows network engineers to program all of the different segments of the virtual network, and even automate the provisioning of the network.
 IT managers can configure various aspects of the network functionality through one pane of glass, in minutes.

 Many service providers feel that the benefits of network functions virtualization outweigh the risks.
 With traditional hardware-based networks, network managers have to purchase dedicated hardware devices and manually configure and connect them to build a network.
 This is time-consuming and requires specialized networking expertise.

 NFV allows virtual network function to run on a standard generic server, controlled by a hypervisor, which is far less expensive than purchasing proprietary hardware devices.
 Network configuration and management is much simpler with a virtualized network.
 Best of all, network functionality can be changed or added on demand because the network runs on virtual machines that are easily provisioned and managed.